kutlugsahin/re-active/packages/react/README.md

 });
 ```

-### imperativeHandle
-Used set a ref
-### createComponent.withHandle
+### imperativeHandle and createComponent.withHandle
-Used to create component with a forwarded ref
+**createComponent.withHandle** is used to create component with a forwarded ref just like React.forwardRef.
+You can expose the ref as any object to parent components using **imperativeHandle**.
 ```jsx

 // works like React.forwardRef
 const Input = createComponent.withHandle((props, ref) => {